abdelkadir-bouziane/milk-production-management-application/README.md

 # Milk Production Management Application

-This is a project I created as a test to get a job as a fullstack developer in the software development agency Imran.
+This is a project I created as a test to get a job as a fullstack developer in the software development agency **OMRAN SOFTWARE**.

 ## Presentation